tableau/extensions-api/docs/trex_release-notes.md

 **Create a configuration function**

 When you initialize an extension, you can now pass an optional `contextMenuCallbacks` object to the `initializeAsync()` function.
 This object  maps a special ID or key (which must be `'configure'`) to a function you create.
-The function you create, in conjunction with adding a `<context-menu>` item to the manifest, adds a new **Configure...** context menu item to the zone of extension inside a dashboard.
+The function you create, in conjunction with adding a `<context-menu>` item to the manifest, adds a new **Configure...** context menu item to the zone of the extension inside a dashboard.
 When the user clicks the context menu item, the configuration function you specified is executed.

 For example, you could use the UI namespace and have the configuration function call the `displayDialogAsync()` function to create a dialog box that can be used to change settings for the extension.
 The parent (or initial window) for your extension, might have the following JavaScript code.